Plain Theory Labs

 Energy in versus useful work out.

 Cooling is the largest non-compute energy cost in most facilities.
-COOL grades thermal efficiency against what is genuinely achievable for this facility type and climate — not an industry average.
+COOL grades thermal efficiency against what is achievable for this facility type and climate — not a generic average.

 Is the carbon accounting actually traceable?

-Carbon accounting in AI infrastructure ranges from rigorous to meaningless.
+Carbon accounting in AI infrastructure ranges from rigorous to weakly documented.
 FLUX grades the methodology and detects when claimed renewable coverage cannot be traced from grid to certificate to claim.

 The decisions made before work starts.